Cepr0/put-doesnt-work-in-sdr/readme.md

 ## Spring Data REST - PUT request does not work properly since v.2.5.7!

 Since version 2.5.7 Spring Data REST does not properly perform a **PUT** request to update resource which has associated resources.
-Unlike PUTCH request that works as expected!
+Unlike PATCH request that works as expected!

 For example, `Person` has a many-to-one association with `Addres`.
 If we perform a PUT request with SDR v.2.5.6 (Spring Boot v.1.4.3) then all works OK.
 But if we switch